 During the operation of Creative Type he developed fonts for photolettering and became a source for thousands of fonts under the names of FotoStar International and Facsimile fonts.
 Facsimile Fonts were produced under license with Berthold Fototype, D. Stempel GmbH, Lettergeiterij Amsterdam, and Mecanorma.
 The producing of the FotoStar layout and design machine was built and marketed on a world-wide basis.
 Today, the Facsimile Fonts collection has been digitized by many people and Facsimile Fonts appeared on the market with pseudo names.

 The advent of the Mac computer put an end to the photolettering process and an international company.
 The collapse of the product led Bob to transition to a full graphic design business.
 The emphasis on logos and interior signage became Bob’s foremost product.
 During a period of more than ten years Bob wrote for various trade publications under that name of Dr. Type.

 The process of retiring loomed in the immediate distance and Bob moved to Palm Springs, California.
 He still has time for doing graphic design work and writing for graphic design publications.
 The creation of type design never diminished and the tools of his font creation became Fontographer and TypeTool.

-PLEASE CLICK ON THE LEFT COLUMN FOR MORE PAGES
+PLEASE CLICK ON THE RIGHT COLUMN FOR MORE PAGES